Philip Isely

-Philip Isely (October 16, 1915 – June 26, 2012) was an American peace activist and writer best known for writing numerous books and founding the Global Ratification and Elections Network (GREN) (now known as Earth Federation Movement (EFM)) and World Constitution and Parliament Association (WCPA) along with his wife Margaret Isely, in 1955.
+Philip Isely (October 16, 1915 – June 26, 2012) was an American peace activist and writer, known for writing numerous books and founding the World Constitution and Parliament Association (WCPA) and the Global Ratification and Elections Network (GREN) along with his wife, Margaret Isely, in 1955.

-He was also co-founder of the health food chain Natural Grocers (formerly Vitamin Cottage store).
+He was also co-founder of the health-food chain Natural Grocers (formerly Vitamin Cottage store).

 Early life and education

 Born as Henry Philip Isely on October 16, 1915, the son of James Walter Isely and Jessie M. Owen, he grew up in Montezuma, Kansas.

-In 1934–35, he attended South Oregon Jr. College in Ashland and from 1935 to 1937, he studied at Antioch College.
-In 1939, while pursuing his degree at Antioch College, Philip's path crossed with Margaret Ann Sheesley and they married in 1948.
+In 1934–35, he attended South Oregon Jr. College (now Southern Oregon University) in Ashland, Oregon, and from 1935 to 1937, he studied at Antioch College in Yellow Springs, Ohio.
+In 1939, while pursuing his degree at Antioch College, Isely met Margaret Ann Sheesley and they married in 1948.

 Co-founder of Vitamin Cottage

-After following organic diet, Philip's wife Margaret's health improved significantly, they recognized the potential health benefits of natural eating and began distributing nutrition books and taking supplement orders door-to-door, laying the foundation for their business.
+After following an organic diet, Philip's wife Margaret's health improved significantly, they recognized the potential health benefits of natural eating and began distributing nutrition books and taking supplement orders door-to-door, laying the foundation for their business.
 In 1958, they opened their first health food store in Lakewood, Colorado and in 1963, the Iselys converted a cottage-style house into their new store, inspiring the name change to "Vitamin Cottage".
-Now it is run by the second-generation siblings Zephyr, Kemper and Heather with more than 160 retail grocery stores in around 20 states of US.
+Now, it is run by the second-generation siblings – Zephyr, Kemper and Heather – with more than 160 retail grocery stores in around twenty states of the U.S.

 Political career

-In 1958, Philip ran as a Candidate for the U.S. Congress.
+In 1958, Isely ran as a candidate for the U.S. Congress.